jeremytammik/tbc/a/1882_track_nw_api.md

 In a different vein, don’t some objects in the model duplicate others, and their properties as well?
 Wouldn’t it make sense to identify such objects and reuse the existing data for those?
 Or is that hard, or impossible?

-[A] That code only wants a list of properties, so it doesn't care about the actual values.
+**Answer:** That code only wants a list of properties, so it doesn't care about the actual values.
 And, yes, some objects are duplicates of others, but optimising for that probably won't make much difference.

 Summary: